akashmoon/project-5-Product_Management/README.md

 Make sure the user exist
 Get product(s) details in response body.
 Check if the productId exists and is not deleted before updating the cart.

 Response format

 On success - Return HTTP status 200.
 Also return the updated cart document.
-The response should be a JSON object like this On error - Return a suitable error message with a valid HTTP status code.
-The response should be a JSON object like this GET /users/:userId/cart
+The response should be a JSON object like this.

+On error - Return a suitable error message with a valid HTTP status code.
+The response should be a JSON object like this.

+GET /users/:userId/cart

 Returns cart summary of the user.
 Make sure that cart exists.
 Make sure the userId in params and in JWT token match.
 Make sure the user exist
 Get product(s) details in the response body.

 Response format

 On success - Return HTTP status 200.
 Return the cart document.
-The response should be a JSON object like this On error - Return a suitable error message with a valid HTTP status code.
-The response should be a JSON object like this DELETE /users/:userId/cart
+The response should be a JSON object like this.

+On error - Return a suitable error message with a valid HTTP status code.
+The response should be a JSON object like this.

+DELETE /users/:userId/cart

 Deletes the cart for the user.
 Make sure that cart exist.
 Make sure the userId in params and in JWT token match.
 Make sure the user exist
 cart deleting means array of items is empty, totalItems is 0, totalPrice is 0.

 Response format

 On success - Return HTTP status 204.
 Return a suitable message.
-The response should be a JSON object like this On error - Return a suitable error message with a valid HTTP status code.
-The response should be a JSON object like this
+The response should be a JSON object like this.

+On error - Return a suitable error message with a valid HTTP status code.
+The response should be a JSON object like this.

 ---------------------------------------------------------|| FEATURE IV - Order Models || -------------------------------------------------------------------------

 Order Model